user profile avatar

 Bio

 Hi, I'm Destiny!
 I have plans of changing the world, and I haven't waited to start.
-I am currently enrolled at the University of Washington, where I have earned a spot in the highly selective Integrated Social Science Bachelor of Arts Degree Program, and I will be graduating with a minor in Philosophy, because understanding logic and sound reasoning is the foundation for applying knowledge in any field of study.
+I am currently enrolled at the University of Washington, where I have earned a spot in the highly selective Integrated Social Science Bachelor of Arts Degree Program, and I will be graduating with a minor in Philosophy, because we must constantly seek out understanding by questioning our belief system and our reasoning for the things we accept to be true.
 Initially beginning college at 15, I am ecstatic to complete undergraduate school as part of such a diverse student body.
 After graduation, I will be selecting a Philosophical Doctorates pathway so that I can pursue my dreams of lifelong learning and desire to understand and influence the complex network comprising our socio-economic worlds.
-Identifying ways that structural violence has infiltrated modern day, continuing to create barriers of equality, disadvantage, prejudice, and limitations, I hope to drive measurable and meaningful change, reconciliation, and healing that is global.
+Identifying ways that structural violence has infiltrated modern day, continuing to create barriers of equality, disadvantage, prejudice, and limitations, I hope to drive measurable and meaningful change, reconciliation, and understanding on a global level.
 I can assure you any investment into my education will have a benefit that is tenfold.
 Thank you for taking a moment to get to know me and thank you for considering supporting me in my efforts to change the world.

 Education